attah/ppm2pwg/README.md

 Available as rudimentary standalone applications, but mainly made for use in [SeaPrint](https://github.com/attah/harbour-seaprint).

 ## ppm2pwg
-Takes a pgm or ppm (P5 or P6 "raw") bitmap image and converts to PWG or URF printer raster format.
+Takes a pbm, pgm or ppm (P4, P5 or P6 "raw") Netpbm bitmap image and converts to PWG or URF printer raster format.

-...or a completely raw bitmap in the c++ api.
+...or a raw bitmap in the c++ api.

 ## pwg2ppm
 For debugging.
 Similar to [rasterview](https://github.com/michaelrsweet/rasterview), but without a GUI.
-Takes a PWG or URF printer raster and outputs a P5 or P6 pgm/ppm image.
+Takes a PWG or URF printer raster and outputs a series of P4, P5 or P6 pgm/ppm images.

 ## pdf2printable
-Takes a pdf document and makes it suitable for printing, by:
+Takes a PDF document and makes it suitable for printing, by:
 - rotate and scale to fit as needed to a desired page size
 - convert to PDF 1.5, Postscript 2 or PWG/URF raster